veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bar-chart.md

 | **2017** | 92 | 60 | 80 | 65 |

 #### Datasets
-Here is a sample of dataset that is declaired and initialized in the component class **Ts** file of the project.
+Here is a sample of a dataset that is declaired and initialized in the component class **Ts** file of the project.
 ```typescript
 public barChartData:Array<any> = [
    {data: [69, 72, 82, 79, 92], label: 'Net Profit Margin (%)'},